MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/set-up-standard-company-configuration-packages.md

 In general, create a configuration package for each functional area.
 For example, create a package for your manufacturing functionality.
 That lets you apply and set up new areas in a company as you need them

-We recommend that you create configuration packages with most of the setup tables already filled in, so that customers only have to change a few settings after the package is applied.
+We recommend that you create configuration packages with most of the setup tables already filled in, so that only a few settings must be tweaked for each customer.
 For example, when you create a new company, the **No. Series** and the **No. Series Line** tables are filled in with a set of number series and starting numbers.
 The corresponding **No. Series** fields in the setup tables are also filled in automatically.
 You do not have to do the work of entering number series and other basic setup data.
-You can also manually change all default data that is used with RapidStart Services by using the configuration worksheet.
+You can also manually change all default data that is used with RapidStart Services by using the *configuration worksheet*.

 Another approach would be to create a package that includes the tables that define setup, such as the following:

-- Fixed Asset Setup
 - General Ledger Setup
+- General Posting Setup
+- VAT Posting Setup
+- Inventory Posting Setup
+- Purchases and Payables Setup
+- Sales and Receivables Setup
+- Warehouse Setup
 - Inventory Setup
 - Manufacturing Setup
-- Purchases and Payables Setup
+- Fixed Asset Setup
 - Marketing Setup
 - Service Setup
-- Sales and Receivables Setup
-- Warehouse Setup
-- General Posting Setup
-- VAT Posting Setup
-- Inventory Posting Setup

-To see a complete list of setup tables, choose the :::image type="icon" source="../developer/media/search-icon.png" border="false"::: icon, enter **Manual Setup**, and then choose the related link.
+To see a complete list of setup tables in [!INCLUDE [prod_short](../includes/prod_short.md)], choose the :::image type="icon" source="../developer/media/search-icon.png" border="false"::: icon, enter **Manual Setup**, and then choose the related link.

 > [!TIP]
 > Optionally, use the configuration worksheet to gather together and categorize the information that you want to use to configure a new company, and arrange tables in a logical way.
 Formatting in the worksheet is based on a simple hierarchy: *areas* contain *groups*, which in turn contain *tables*.
 Areas and groups are optional but useful.
 You can then add the worksheet lines to a new configuration package.